Cyberstalking: By anonymous online mobs

 Web 2.0 technologies have enabled online groups of anonymous people to self-organize to target individuals with online defamation, threats of violence and technology-based attacks.
 These include publishing lies and doctored photographs, threats of rape and other violence, posting sensitive personal information about victims, e-mailing damaging statements about victims to their employers, and manipulating search engines to make damaging material about the victim more prominent.
 Victims frequently respond by adopting pseudonyms or going offline entirely.

 Experts attribute the destructive nature of anonymous online mobs to group dynamics, saying that groups with homogeneous views tend to become more extreme.
 As members reinforce each others' beliefs, they fail to see themselves as individuals and lose a sense of personal responsibility for their destructive acts.
 In doing so they dehumanize their victims, becoming more aggressive when they believe they are supported by authority figures.
 Internet service providers and website owners are sometimes blamed for not speaking out against this type of harassment.

 A notable example of online mob harassment was the experience of American software developer and blogger Kathy Sierra.
 In 2007 a group of anonymous individuals attacked Sierra, threatening her with rape and strangulation, publishing her home address and Social Security number, and posting doctored photographs of her.
 Frightened, Sierra cancelled her speaking engagements and shut down her blog, writing "I will never feel the same.
 I will never be the same."

 Corporate cyberstalking

 Corporate cyberstalking is when a company harasses an individual online, or an individual or group of individuals harasses an organization.
 Motives for corporate cyberstalking are ideological, or include a desire for financial gain or revenge.

 Perpetrators

 Motives and profile

-Mental profiling of digital criminals has identified psychological and social factors that motivate stalkers as: envy; pathological obsession (professional or sexual); unemployment or failure with own job or life; intention to intimidate and cause others to feel inferior; the stalker is delusional and believes he/she "knows" the target; the stalker wants to instill fear in a person to justify his/her status; belief they can get away with it (anonymity); intimidation for financial advantage or business competition; revenge over perceived or imagined rejection.
+Mental profiling of digital criminals has identified psychological and social factors that motivate stalkers as: envy; pathological obsession (professional or sexual); unemployment or failure with own job or life; intention to intimidate and cause others to feel inferior; the stalker is delusional and believes they "know" the target; the stalker wants to instill fear in a person to justify his/her status; belief they can get away with it (anonymity); intimidation for financial advantage or business competition; revenge over perceived or imagined rejection.